MahouShoujoMivutilde/lsidups/README.md

 It uses library [images](https://github.com/vitali-fedulov/images) (MIT) under the hood, so if you want to know more about limitations and how comparison works - read [this](https://similar.pictures/algorithm-for-perceptual-image-comparison.html).

-lsidups itself is just a wrapper that tries to provide a way to compare a lot (10k+) images reasonably fast from cli, and then allow you to process found duplicates in some other more convenient tool, like e.g. [sxiv](https://github.com/muennich/sxiv).
+lsidups itself is just a wrapper that tries to provide a way to compare a lot (10k+) images reasonably fast from cli, and then allow you to process found duplicates in some other more convenient tool, like e.g. [sxiv](https://github.com/muennich/sxiv) or with some custom script (see [examples directory](examples)).

 ### Image formats support